TNieminen/devops/vh3/README.md

 ## Project structure

+The project is split into self contained micro services with their of package.json and dependency management.
+This way they can change independently from each other.
+This is a bit inconvenient because we need to run yarn or npm install separately in each package.
+However this is not needed when development happens in the Docker environment.

 - Root includes assigment.pdf which includes detailed instructions on the project and our docker-compose config file
 - Each aforementioned module is listed under source with their own package.json, env, README and so on